Higher level BGG reciprocity for current algebras: Preliminaries

-in that category.
-This particularly mean that we do have the completion of $M$ with respect to the $d$-grading, but it can be different from that in the category of all modules.
+In particular, this implies that $M$ is complete with respect to the topology induced by its $d$-grading.
+It is important to note, however, that this notion of completion—taken within specific categories such as $\mathfrak{B}$ or $\mathfrak{C}$—may differ from the standard completion in the larger category of all modules.